THE KEY TO A SECURE FUTURE

 You will be required to participate in, and satisfactorily complete, all requirements of a 12-month training program before you can advance to Correction Officer.
 As part of the program, you will attend the Correctional Services Training Academy for a minimum of EIGHT weeks of formal training.
 Paid training at the Academy will include academic courses in such areas as emergency response procedures, interpersonal communications, legal rights and responsibilities, security procedures, and concepts and issues in corrections.
 You will also receive rigorous physical training to develop fitness, strength and stamina.
 To physically qualify, it is necessary to perform seven sequential job related tasks in two minutes and fifteen seconds or less.
 Failure in any of the tasks will result in the recruit failing to meet the agency qualification standards and, accordingly, being dismissed from the Academy.
 The test is administered during the final week of the training program at the Academy.
 A thorough explanation and demonstration of the course, and an opportunity for a trial run, will precede the final test.

 Upon completion of the Training Academy program and the on-the-job-training period, new Correction Officers are assigned to facilities based upon staffing needs of the Department, and can only be assigned to facilities for which no reassignment list exists.
-This generally means that new Officers are placed at facilities in the lower and mid Hudson Valley areas.
 Thereafter, employees may request to be reassigned, on the basis of seniority, to other facilities.
 The waiting time for a transfer depends upon the length of existing reassignment lists and Correction Officer turnover.
 It may take several years to be reassigned to certain facilities.
 However, reassignment to other facilities may be considerably shorter in time.
 All reassignments are by seniority.
 Complete details of this procedure are available in each facility's Personnel Office.

 HEALTH: Health insurance and Prescription Drug Coverage for yourself only or family coverage for yourself and your eligible dependents is provided at low cost to the employee.
 Correction Officers can select from several health insurance options to obtain the coverage which best suits their needs.
 There is a 56-day waiting period before coverage takes effect for new employees.